spollard/josh-works.github.io/_posts/2018-02-08-test_rake_tasks_rails.md

 - The rake task reads `@tt.attribute_i_changed`, does logic on it, and then changes the value.
 The object I was changing had quite a few dependencies on _other_ objects, so I just copied an existing factory, changed the values as needed, and called that factory in the `initialization` method.

-- `ApplicationName::Application.load_tasks` makes all the rake tasks available inside this test.
+- `ApplicationName::Application.load_tasks if Rake::Task.tasks.empty?` makes all the rake tasks available inside this test.
 Without `.load_tasks`, nothing else works.
+Without `if Rake::Task.tasks.empty?` makes sure it loads them only if they're not currently loaded.
+(Thanks [@Ratanachai Ken Sombat](https://medium.com/p/6573f7185a0a/responses/show))

 - `Rake::Task["namespace:task_name"].invoke` runs the task under test.